codeigniter4/CodeIgniter4/user_guide_src/source/incoming/incomingrequest.rst

         :returns:  The User Agent string, as found in the SERVER data, or null if not found.
         :rtype: CodeIgniter\\HTTP\\UserAgent

-        This method returns the User Agent string from the SERVER data:
+        This method returns the User Agent instance from the SERVER data:

         .. literalinclude:: incomingrequest/038.php